Mooloos hang on to edge Taniwha in Whangārei

 In the NPC, it was a classic game of two halves and for all the territory and possession the visitors enjoyed in the second half, they could only manage one try after trailing 10-6 at the breather.

-Northland started strongly, scoring through fullback Josh Moorby in just the third minute, and used the width of the field to good effect when on attack and the linespeed on defence troubled Waikato.
+Northland started strongly, scoring through fullback Josh Moorby in just the third minute, and used the width of the field to good effect when on attack.
+The team's line speed on defence troubled Waikato.

 AdvertisementAdvertise with NZME.